-Tamara Rajah Founder and CEO of Live Better With talks to Maria Josife, Senior Partner at Erevena, about her decision to launch an innovative health and wellbeing platform that aims to improve the quality of life for people with long-term health conditions.
+Tamara Rajah Founder and CEO of Live Better With talks to Maria Josife, Partner at Erevena, about her decision to launch an innovative health and wellbeing platform that aims to improve the quality of life for people with long-term health conditions.

 Tamara’s many industry accolades are a testament to her determination to make a difference through technology, from ComputerWeekly’s Top 50 Influential Women in Tech to Red Magazine Top 20 Career Shifters.
 The ability to pivot to a new business model – even a new business – has characterised her career, which has seen her found several entrepreneurial ventures before she set up the award-winning global consumer healthcare platform Live Better With.